Cédric Klapisch: Life and career

 In 1992, Klapisch shot his first feature film, Riens du tout.
 A year later, a TV channel asked him to make a film about high school life, set in 1975, Le péril jeune.
 The film had a very small budget and featured Romain Duris and Vincent Elbaz, who would become two of his favourite actors.
 Due to its success when broadcast on TV, the film was released in the theaters two years later.
 During the 1990s, Klapisch made three short films to encourage the use of condoms in combatting AIDS: La chambre, Le Poisson Rouge and Le Ramoneur des Lilas.

 In 1996, Klapisch gained greater international recognition after he directed two divergent films, Chacun cherche son chat (When the Cat's Away), and an adaptation of the French theatre comedy Un air de famille.
 Agnès Jaoui and Jean-Pierre Bacri, the two scriptwriters and main actors, asked him to adapt the play into a film.
 The film received César Awards for the script and for the female and male supporting roles, Catherine Frot and Jean-Pierre Daroussin.
 His next film, Peut-être (Maybe), from 1999, featured Jean-Paul Belmondo, Duris and Elbaz.

 Klapisch's next film, Ni pour, ni contre (bien au contraire), had its production delayed for 4 months.
 During this period, he devised a new, low-budget product, which became L'Auberge Espagnole (The Spanish Apartment).
 Shot in Spain, this film became his greatest box-office success, and he planned three parts to what became known as his Spanish Apartment Trilogy.
 In 2005, he filmed a sequel to L'Auberge Espagnole, Les Poupées Russes (Russian Dolls), with many of the same actors from L'Auberge Espagnole.
 His film Paris was released in February 2008, and Ma part du gâteau in 2011.
 In 2012, Klapisch filmed Casse-tête chinois (Chinese Puzzle).
-This sequel to Les Poupées Russes was released in 2013.
+The third installment in the Spanish Apartment Trilogy and the sequel to Les Poupées Russes was released in 2013.

+In 2015, he co-founded LaCinetek alongside directors Pascale Ferran and Laurent Cantet.
+LaCinetek is a streaming platform dedicated to the world's greatest films, selected by filmmakers from all around the globe.

+In November 2023, he directed a "wackily updated" production of Mozart's Die Zauberflöte at the Théâtre des Champs-Élysées in Paris.